8bitflynn/VDRIVE/README.md

 - Eventually, VDRIVE will implement its own `ILoad` / `ISave` interface to eliminate reliance on VICE — but using `c1541.exe` saved a lot of time and allowed faster prototyping.
 - This release is intended for developers and technically inclined users.
 Setup requires compiling and assembling.
 Prebuilt binaries will be provided once the project nears completion.
 - The simple PRG support (no disk) will be fixed soon by wrapping PRG in new D64 from c1541.exe but for now it can be loaded by just mounting it.
+- Latest changes allow for multiple C64s to connect to a single VDRIVE server and share disk images so paired programming is now possible on C64 and can be done without ever leaving it.

 ---